-The benefits of using the PDRI checklist as reported by a NASA based on their PDRI experience includes:
+The benefits of using the PDRI checklist as reported by NASA based on their PDRI experience include:

 - A checklist that a project team can use for determining the necessary steps to follow in defining the project scope

 - A listing of standardized scope definition terminology throughout the building industry

 - An industry standard for rating the completeness of the project scope definition package to facilitate risk assessment and prediction of escalation, the potential for disputes, etc.

 - A means to monitor progress at various stages during the front-end planning effort